Novel Coronavirus 2019 Health Alert

 - You have travelled overseas in the last 14 days, including disembarking from a cruise ship

-- You have been in casual or close contact with someone who has tested positive for COVID-19
+- You have been in casual or close contact with someone who has or is suspected of having COVID-19

 - You have respiratory symptoms including fever, cough, sore throat or shortness of breath

 Please call us immediately, as we will need to reschedule your appointment or, if applicable, offer you a phone or video appointment instead.

 If you are pregnant: You should continue to take good care of your health as normal, and continue with your regular visits to your Alana Obstetrician, unless we advise you otherwise.
 If any of the above applies to you, or you develop respiratory symptoms or fever, please telephone your Alana Obstetrician on 02 9009 5255.